The Two-Headed Calf Poem (by Laura Gilpin)

 The poet’s decision to employ the same punctuation and lines that are of a comparable length makes this possible.

-Literary Devices
+Literary Devices Used in The Poem

 The author employs many literary techniques in this poem.
 They comprise, but are not restricted to:

-a.
-Enjambment
+1. Enjambment

 When the poet ends a line before it should end, we know this as enjambment.
 Take the change between lines one and two in the first verse as an illustration.

-b.
-Imagery
+2. Imagery

 When a poet uses extremely captivating instances and descriptions, it is called imagery.
 The purpose of imagery is to arouse the reader’s senses and encourage them to vividly picture the scenario.